pangenome/manyfa/README.md

 ## Underlying Library

-ManyFasta is built on a thread-safe FASTA/FASTQ accessor library that solves concurrency issues in htslib's faidx implementation.
+ManyFA is built on a thread-safe FASTA/FASTQ accessor library that solves concurrency issues in htslib's faidx implementation.
 The library can be used independently in your own projects.

 ```cpp